fetchai/agents-aea/docs/api/helpers/search/models.md

  | check(description: Description) -> bool
 ```

-Check if a value satisfies the 'Not; constraint expression.
+Check if a value satisfies the 'Not' constraint expression.

 **Arguments**: